petek77/domo-petek/README.md

 mount -o bind /usr/local/domoticz /volume1/Rob/Domoticz/

 Once you have access to the directory, create a subfolder named 'dash' (or any other foldername you want) in the www-folder.
-Extract the files from the ZP-file you've just downloaded into this folder.
+Extract the files from the ZIP-file you've just downloaded into this folder.

 In /js/dashticz.js there are some configuration-options you can set.
 If you don't want to use the Kodi/XBMC-functions, leave this variable empty.